-It’s the silly season, once again, and for many of us, that means lots of soirees, celebrations, and delicious holiday food.
+It’s the holiday season, once again, and for many of us, that means lots of soirees, celebrations, and delicious holiday food.
 Your calendar may be full of festivities, but that doesn’t mean that you have to do away with your healthy habits.
 Here are our seven top strategies for enjoying a piece of the holiday pie (pun intended) without getting too off track.

 1. Portion your plate.